nirvdrum/nirvdrum.com/_posts/2022-04-11-truffle-language-embedding.md

 Both the _jni-libjvm-polyglot_ and _jni-native_ Maven profiles from the Native Image Playground use the the same exact C++ code launcher application to calculate the Haversine distance using a Truffle language through its Java polyglot API.
 That's the primary draw of using the JNI Invocation API with Native Image; you don't need to learn a new non-standard API and your code will work without modification as you switch between _libjvm_ and the Native Image shared library.

 ### Benchmarks

 When starting this project, I was only aware of the Native Image C API, so that's what I started with.
 Between documentation, GitHub issues, and discussions with others on the [GraalVM Slack](https://graalvm.slack.com/join/shared_invite), I learned about the JNI support in Native Image.
 But, I was also told that JNI calls would have higher overhead than using the Native Image C API until [Project Panama](https://openjdk.java.net/projects/panama/) is finished.
 This presented a conflict because ultimately I'm investigating ways to embed languages like TruffleRuby into other applications.
-The choice between fast &amp; deprecated (Native Image C API) and slower &amp; but API-stable (JNI Invocation API) is not the sort of trade-off I really wanted to make.
+The choice between fast &amp; deprecated (Native Image C API) and slower but API-stable (JNI Invocation API) is not the sort of trade-off I really wanted to make.
 I haven't been actively tracking Project Panama, but it's not in Java 17 and GraalVM only uses Java LTS releases.
 The next planned LTS release will be Java 21 and that's targeted for Sept.
 2023 &mdash; too far out to wait for this application.

-While I spoken with people that experienced significant slowdowns in trying to migrate from the Native Image C API to the JNI Invocation API, I couldn't find any numbers supporting the claims.
+While I've spoken with people that experienced significant slowdowns in trying to migrate from the Native Image C API to the JNI Invocation API, I couldn't find any numbers supporting their claims.
 Thus, the final aspect of the Native Image Playground is to benchmark different different options for executing code in Truffle languages embedded in a process.
 Whether using the Native Image C API or the JNI Invocation API, there are several different ways to call into a Truffle language, so the benchmarks include multiple approaches with each of the Native Image shared library APIs.